PKBeam/Edda/advanced-topics.md

 To restore a backup, you must manually copy the `.dat` files in the backup folders back into the root of your map folder.

-## BPM changes
+## Timing changes

+> **NOTE**: Prior to Edda v1.0.0, timing changes were referred to as "BPM changes".

-You're probably already familiar with using BPM changes to align your song to the editing grid, but let's go over it in-depth.
+You're probably already familiar with using timing changes to align your song to the editing grid, but let's go over it in-depth.

 Most songs will have a constant BPM.
 These songs are the easiest to map, especially for beginners.

-Many songs, however, will change their BPM at some point in their duration.
-You don't want to respecify the BPM and realign the song every time this happens, so a BPM change will let Edda know that it has to draw the editing grid a bit differently for certain parts of the song.
+Many songs, however, will change their BPM at some point.
+You don't want to respecify the BPM and realign the song every time you want to map this part of the song, so a timing change will let Edda know that it has to draw the editing grid a bit differently for certain parts of the song.

-To add a BPM change, click the ellipsis (`...`) next to *Song BPM* in the left sidebar.
+To add a timing change, you can either use `Ctrl-T` or `Ctrl-Shift-T` or click the "Edit Song Timing" button in the right sidebar.

-To specify a BPM change, you need three things:
+To specify a timing change the latter way, you need three things:

-- the *Global Beat* where the BPM change begins,
+- the *Global Beat* where the timing change begins,
 - the new *BPM* that will come into effect, and
-- the *Grid Division* during this BPM change.
+- the *Beat Division* during this timing change.

-> **NOTE**: Edda's BPM changes are mostly compatible with MMA2's BPM changes, except for the `_metronomeOffset` field (which is unused).
+> **NOTE**: Edda's timing changes are mostly compatible with MMA2's BPM changes, except for the `_metronomeOffset` field (which is unused by Edda).

 The *Global Beat* of a point in the song is the beat it would be located on if the *Song BPM* (or Global BPM) was in use for the entire song.
 You can think of it as an alternative to a minutes/seconds timestamp for referencing a point in the song.